Skip to Content

 Related recipe: Savory French Toast

-I use a whole cup of chopped scallions in this recipe because they reduce down a LOT once they are sauteed for a few minutes.
-If you skip the sauteing step, then reduce the scallions a bit because a whole cup of raw scallions is too much for one batch of pancakes.
+• 1 cup diced green onions (scallions) - from 5-10 scallions, depending on their size.
+This might seem like a LOT, but they cook down a LOT once they are sauteed for a few minutes.
+If you skip the sautéing step, then reduce the scallions a bit because a whole cup of raw scallions is too much for one batch of pancakes.

 sauteed green onions in a pan